 Be Careful Who You Kiss

 Dating just got a lot more complicated.
 Most people choose their partner based on how they get along with them.
 People are attracted to like-minded individuals with similar interests, values, sense of humour, passion, and even appearance.
-But how many people are considering the others microbiome?
+But how many people are considering a partner’s microbiome?

 I wonder if this transfer could influence the health of the other individual.
 We know that a virus or bacteria causing a flu or cold can transfer easily in saliva.
 What’s not to say that there are other health consequences of this intimate activity, good or bad.
-Perhaps we’ll see more studies on this in the future.
+There isn’t evidence of this at the moment; perhaps we’ll see more studies on this in the future.